 It’d be impossible to craft a list of the best zombie games without mentioning the one that started it all.
 We’re talking about the classic SNES and Genesis gem, Zombies Ate My Neighbors.
 We actually streamed Zombies Ate My Neighbors over the weekend on our official Twitch, and it was easily the highlight of our day.
 In the game, you and a friend team-up as Julia and Zeke to take on various maze-esque levels in an effort to save humans (babies and cheerleaders, mostly) from the zombie infestation.

-Oddly enough, you’re not only fighting zombies, but also axe babies, football players, martians, mummies and an incredible difficult giant baby, to name a few key enemies.
+Oddly enough, you’re not only fighting zombies, but also axe babies, football players, martians, mummies, and an incredibly difficult giant baby, to name a few key enemies.
 It’s quirky and campy, and there’s a lot to love about this classic zombie-killing game.
 It was a zombie game that had a different tone than the zombie movies and novels that came before it, which is mostly what made it so enjoyable.

-You can buy a copy of the original SNES cartridge for around $50 via Amazon, but expect to pay upwards of $250 for a brand new, sealed copy.
+You can buy a copy of the original SNES cartridge for around $50 via Amazon, but expect to pay upwards of $250 for a brand-new, sealed copy.

-What’s YOUR favorite zombie game of all-time?
+What’s YOUR favorite zombie game of all time?
 Sound off on Twitter — we’d love to hear from our readers!